-Annecy stabbings suspect held over attempted murders
+Annecy stabbings suspect held on attempted murder charges

 She confirmed that he had entered France legally and was carrying Swedish identity documents plus a Swedish driving license.

-He had asked for asylum in France, which had not been processed because he already had refugee status in Sweden.
-Because he had EU refugee status, he was free to travel legally to France, she said.
+He had asked for asylum in France, which had not been processed because he already had refugee status in Sweden, she said.

-Speaking on Thursday, Annecy public prosecutor Line Bonnet-Mathis said there was "no evidence" of a terrorist motive.
+Speaking on Thursday, Annecy public prosecutor Ms Bonnet-Mathis said there was “no evidence” of a terrorist motive.

 This emerged after police sources told the French Le Monde newspaper the man had declared himself to be a Syrian Christian in his French asylum application.